-Unfortunately, we can add pressure when we stand nearby, or expect (even hope) that they’ll poop this time.
+Unfortunately, we can add pressure when we stand nearby, expecting and hoping that they’ll poop this time.

-Instead, give your toddler plenty of time alone to sit on the potty.
-Stack the bathroom with books he can read, or even simple toys he can play with as he sits.
+Instead, give him plenty of time alone to sit on the potty.
+Stack the bathroom with books or simple toys he can play with as he sits.
 You might even set a timer for a few minutes and let him know he can play sitting down until he hears the beep.

 4. Talk about your toddler’s fears

 We forget how overwhelming pooping in the potty can be for toddlers.
-It seems like a no-brainer for us, especially when they poop in their undies right after we sat them down on the potty.
+We’re prone to get frustrated, especially when they poop in their undies right after we sat them down on the potty.

 Rather than brush aside these fears, talk about them.
-Show him it’s okay to feel hesitant, and that you understand this is a new experience that would feel overwhelming to anyone.
-Having his emotions acknowledged can help him feel better about the whole pooping process.
+Show your toddler it’s okay to feel hesitant, and that you understand this is a new experience that would feel overwhelming to anyone.
+Having his emotions acknowledged helps him feel better about pooping.

 5. Discard your toddler’s poop accidents in the toilet

-Whether with pull ups or undies, you might find yourself tossing the whole thing away in the trash.
-But use the accident as a learning moment and instead discard the poop in the toilet, with your child nearby to watch.
+Whether with pull ups or undies, you might find yourself tossing the whole thing away in the trash after a poop accident.
+But use the accident as a learning moment and discard the poop in the toilet, with your toddler nearby to watch.

-Showing him where poop ought to go (in the toilet) further cements the idea of pooping in the toilet, rather than in his pull ups or undies.
+Showing him where poop should go cements the idea of pooping in the toilet, rather than in his pull ups or undies.

-If it’s a huge, sticky mess, then go ahead and toss the whole thing in the trash.
-But whenever you can, try to show your child where poop needs to go—in the toilet, not his undies.
+If it’s a huge, sticky mess, then go ahead and toss it in the trash.
+But whenever you can, use accidents to show him where poop needs to go—in the toilet, not his undies.

-As helpful as it is to discard your toddler’s poop in the toilet, it’s tempting to act disgusted with the whole experience.
+As helpful as it is to discard your toddler’s poop in the toilet, it’s tempting to act disgusted as you do.
 You might scrunch up your noise, make a face, or blurt, “Eww, stinky!”

 Avoid acting disgusted with his poop, even though it can be an outright mess.
-Your toddler might find your reaction to be a further testament that pooping in the potty is a negative experience.
+He might find your reaction to be further “proof” that pooping in the potty is a negative experience.

 In the meantime, you can help him along by having set times for him to use the potty and by incorporating potty use into your routine.
 When you do, give him plenty of time alone to relax his body and not feel pressured to poop.

 When he poops in his undies or diapers, discard the poop into the toilet so he knows that’s where it goes.
 Talk about his fears and show empathy for what he must be feeling.
-And above all, stay positive, or at least not disgusted, with using the potty—don’t turn the process into a negative experience.
+Stay positive, or at least not disgusted, with using the potty, and put your foot down on inappropriate behavior.

 My son did learn to poop in the potty, even after months of accidents.
-And when his brothers came along, I knew better than to stress about it.
-I knew it could take some time—yup, even up to a year—for kids to poop in the potty.
+And when his brothers came along, I knew better than to stress about poop accidents.
+I knew it could take some time—even up to a year—for kids to finally poop in the potty.

 p.s.
 Check out Where’s the Poop? by Julie Markes for more on how to get your toddler to poop in the potty: